The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as “The Association” or “SHEEP.”

 We believe in the resurrection of both the saved and the lost; they that are saved unto resurrection of Life; they that are lost unto the resurrection of damnation.

 UNSUPERVISED STUDENTS: At all times during hours of operation of all SHEEP classes and programs, students must be in their classrooms.
-Except during class changes, students are not allowed to occupy hallways, corridors, or parking lots.
-This includes our lunch Study halls are available for students who have gaps in their schedule.
+Except during class changes, students are not allowed to occupy hallways, corridors, or parking lots or cars.
+This includes our lunch.
+Study halls are available for students who have gaps in their schedule.
 Loitering between or during classes will not be permitted; hall monitors will be in use during all SHEEP hours of operation.
 Violation will result in students being placed in study hall and parents being charged accordingly.

 BULLYING: Bullying will not be tolerated whether it is physical or verbal.
 Students are to treat each other with kindness or respect at all times.
 1 Thes 5:11.
 Encourage one another and build each other up.
 Bullying will be addressed by the teacher to the parents and if continues, the child will be removed from SHEEP.